neopaf/seene-backup/README.md

 ## Usage
 `./seene-backup.sh your_seene_nick`

-Creates 'backup' folder with all your seenes.
+Creates 'your_seene_nick' folder with all of your seenes.
+Images and depth maps.

 Each seene is stored in a subfolder named